Analysis | All the bad news lately for Biden’s vaccine requirement

 This one is much more symbolic.
 Despite public health evidence that vaccine requirements help stop the spread of the coronavirus, and despite the fact many conservative states have even stricter vaccine policies for other diseases, Republicans have almost universally opposed requirements for coronavirus vaccinations, framing it as an issue of individual choice.
 Business groups have also feared this could cost workers their jobs and make life harder for small businesses.

 To that end, Republicans in the Senate forced a vote this week to repeal Biden’s vaccine requirements.
 Surprisingly, it passed.
 Democrats narrowly control the Senate chamber, but two Democrats — Sens.
 Joe Manchin III (W.Va.) and Jon Tester (Mont.) — voted with all Senate Republicans to get rid of the mandate.
 That was all it needed to pass, 52 to 48.
-Manchin argued that the requirement was too heavy-handed for government. “[W]e should incentivize, not penalize, private employers,” Manchin said in a statement.
+Manchin argued that the requirement was too heavy-handed for government.
+“We should incentivize, not penalize, private employers,” Manchin said in a statement.

 “I’m not crazy about mandates,” Tester said.